The Authentic Paella

 7. Measuring beaker

 *The paella pan with burner can be replaced with an electric paella pan for indoor (or outdoor) cooking.
-Never use a gas burner indoors!!
+Never use a gas burner indoors unless it has a safety sensor!!

 How Difficult is it to Make?